namitn04/BIOCOMPUTING/assignments/assignment_03/README.md

 awk -F'\t' -v OFS='\t' '{print substr($1,1,100), substr($2,1,100)}' new_tsv.txt | column -ts $'\t' | less -S

 # I believe this is looking into each of the columns and showing the first 100 characters.
 This helped confirm my command was working.
+I also had to delete this file (new_tsv.txt) before I could push to git, because it was so big.

 # TASK 5 - Reflection